Time 30

 Command to update the file

-We currently have a web page where we can update the playerID and teamID, but it does not store this in long term memory.
-Every time we take input from the web page, we should update the file in long term memory.
+We currently have a web page where we can update the playerID and teamID, but it does not store this information in long-term memory.
+Every time we receive input from the web page, we need to update the file in long-term memory.

-Navigate to your WebActions tab and add the command writePlayerFile(); so it will be called after each web server /get request.
+To accomplish this, please navigate to your WebActions tab and add the command writePlayerFile(); so that it will be called after each web server /get request.

 // Send a GET request for the form